HA-VLN 2.0: An Open Benchmark and Leaderboard for Human-Aware Navigation in Discrete and Continuous Environments with Dynamic Multi-Human Interactions: HA-VLN Simulator

-\textbf{Unified API.} We provide a unified API supporting both modes with three core functions: (i) \emph{Human State Queries} for retrieving bounding volumes, motion frames, and semantic annotations of nearby humans; (ii) \emph{Dynamic Scene Updates} to notify agents of newly moved humans or environmental changes; and (iii) \emph{Collision Checks} to evaluate whether a proposed move (e.g., forward step or viewpoint hop) would intersect with a human.
+\textbf{Unified API.} We provide a unified API supporting both modes with three core functions: (i) \emph{Human State Queries} for retrieving bounding volumes, motion frames, and semantic annotations of nearby humans; (ii) \emph{Dynamic Scene Updates} to notify agents of newly moved humans or environmental changes; and (iii) \emph{Collision Checks} to evaluate whether a proposed move (\emph{e.g.}, forward step or viewpoint hop) would intersect with a human.
 By integrating HAPS 2.0, coarse-to-fine annotation, real-time multi-human rendering, and a single API across discrete and continuous settings, the HA-VLN Simulator establishes a comprehensive testbed for socially aware navigation.
-Figs.~\ref{fig:app_overview}, \ref{fig:app_move_exp}, and \ref{fig:app_motion_all} showcase the simulator’s ability to capture diverse human behaviors, while Tables~\ref{tab:task_compare} and \ref{tab:comparison_metrics} highlight its advantages over prior simulators and the improvements of HAPS 2.0 relative to HAPS 1.0.
-Appendix~\ref{Appx.api-design} provides details on environment scales, latency, and usage examples.
+Fig.~\ref{fig:app_overview} showcases the simulator’s ability to capture diverse human behaviors,